igrishaev/f/README.md

 predicates instead of type checks.

 I had to implement `>>=` operator as `>>` (right binary shift).
-There is also a Python-specific `.get()` method to fetch an actial value from a monadic instance.
+There is also a Python-specific `.get()` method to fetch an actual value from a monadic instance.
 Be fair and use it only at the end of the monadic computation!

 ### Maybe